2Printer Settings

 List of Documents settings

-Controls with parameters that apply to lists of files.
+Settings and options that apply to lists of files.

 Specify how many times the entire list of documents should be printed.
 This feature works if you specify a list with file paths as a source (-src).